TheNextLvl-net/core/README.md

 > [!IMPORTANT]
 > This module has been moved to its own repository: [NBT](https://github.com/TheNextLvl-net/NBT)

-The **nbt** module introduces a robust and efficient API for working with NBT (Named Binary Tag) data in Java applications.
-NBT is a binary serialization format used in Minecraft to store structured data, such as items, entities, and tile entities.
-With the core-nbt module, you can seamlessly read and write NBT data, manipulate its contents, and integrate it into your projects.

 ## Paper

 The **paper** module simplifies GUI development for Minecraft by offering a user-friendly GUI API.
 It empowers